 If you are concerned about the speed of your company’s eCommerce cash cycle, here are some things you can do to improve your bottom line:

 • Increase revenue per transaction – by working to increase the average order value and reduce your returns and refunds.
-Keep an eye on your customers and watch for trends in how they buy from you, so you can tailor your marketing campaigns accordingly.
+Keep so that eye on your customers and watch for trends in how they buy from you, so you can tailor your marketing campaigns acrosome-day

-• Add to your company’s success – take advantage of related services offered by merchant providers like high risk merchant account companies that allow you to increase your revenue (and the speed at which it reaches your accounts) by offering additional products for sale through your ecommerce website.
+• Add to your company’s success – take advantage of related services offered by merchant providers like high-risk merchant account companies that allow you to increase your revenue (and the speed at which it reaches your accounts) by providing additional products for sale through your ecommerce website.
 Make sure you choose a provider who has experience with online businesses and offers reliable payment solutions.

 Most eCommerce startups fail to Understand the Cash Flow Cycle of their businesses.
 But why do you need to understand it?

-Because when you are aware of it, then only you can manage the flow of cash in your business more efficiently.
+Because when you are aware of it, only you can manage the cash flow in your business more efficiently.
 You can also avoid unnecessary wastage of money and time during each step of the buying process for an online store.
-If it has to be explained in very simple words, “Cash Cycle is nothing but a process which takes place between payment collection from customers and repayment of money to suppliers.”
+If it has to be explained, “Cash Cycle is nothing but a process which takes place between payment collection from customers and repayment of money to suppliers.”
 Now let’s discuss all the steps involved in Cash Flow Cycle below:

 The Cash Flow Cycle starts:

 a.)
-When a company receives an order from its customer through website or offline mode.
-Once the order is placed successfully, they will transfer the amount of money to the company’s bank account.
+When a company receives an order from its customer through a website or office, the order is placed successfully, and will transfer the money to the company’s bank account.

 b.)
-After transferring money, the company will confirm the order to its suppliers through fax or email or by phone.
-Remaining amount of money is sent to the supplier who originally provided their products for order fulfillment.
+After transferring money, the company will confirm the order to its suppliers through fax, email, or phone.
+The remaining money is sent to the supplier initially providing their products for order fulfillment.

 c.)
-Once the product reaches the customer’s hand, they are required to pay the remaining amount of money via cheque/DD/online banking.
+Once the product reaches the customer’s hand, they must pay the remaining money via cheque/DD/online banking.

-If any error occurs during this process then you can end up with bad reviews on your website which cause loss of customers and decline in revenue.
-So take all necessary steps like selecting the right courier service provider, communicating with the client very politely etc., while managing online transactions ideally.
+If any error occurs during this process, you can end up with bad reviews on your website, which cause a loss of customers and declining revenue.
+So take all necessary steps like selecting the right courier service provider, communicating with the client politely, etc., while ideally managing online transactions.

-Cash flow cycle management is essential for any company, whether it is an online store or just a brick and mortar business.
-Probably you are thinking that managing cash flow could help your ecommerce business?
+Cash flow cycle management is essential for any company, whether it is an online store or a brick-and-mortar business.
+You probably think that managing cash flow could help your ecommerce business.
 Let me explain to you.
-If your staff are not aware of this Cash Flow Cycle, then they might face problems in keeping track record of transactions which lead to wastage of time and money which results in poor customer service experience.
+If your staff are not aware of this Cash Flow Cycle, they might face problems in keeping a track record of transactions, leading to wastage of time and money, resulting in a poor customer service experience.

-Furthermore if the mistakes occur because of lack of knowledge about the Cash Flow Cycle process, then it may result in giving bad reputation to your ecommerce biz.
-Unnecessary rework also occurs because of lack of awareness which causes wastage of resources like man hour & material cost etc., Not only that if you ignore Cash Flow Cycle, then probably you will not be able to manage financial issues like payments of salaries and other monthly expenditures on time which can even affect your business badly.
+Furthermore, if mistakes occur because of a lack of knowledge about the Cash Flow Cycle process, it may give your ecommerce biz a lousy reputation.
+Unnecessary rework also occurs because of lack of awareness which causes wastage of resources like man hours & material costs etc.; not only that, if you ignore the Cash Flow Cycle, then probably you will not be able to manage financial issues like payments of salaries and other monthly expenditures on time which can even affect your business badly.

-How to keep track of Cash Flow Cycle for eCommerce business?
+How to keep track of the CasCyceverymerce business?

 There are many ways to keep track record of each and every transaction happening within your ecommerce business.
 But one most efficient way is through the use of POS software.